Location

 Size

-132,000
+132,000 sf

-The original warehouse building—with its open interior floors, repetitive structural grid, and distinct moments of sectional variation—offers a promising framework for uniting all of the CoD’s departments for the first time and accommodating future growth.
+The original warehouse building—with its open interior floors, repetitive structural grid, and distinct moments of sectional variation—offered a promising framework for uniting all of the CoD’s departments for the first time and accommodating future growth.
 To maximize interaction among people and disciplines, and expand opportunities for making and experimentation, the design both harnesses these existing conditions and bends them in a new direction.

 Outside, a new fabrication dock allows students and faculty to try out new forms of large-scale making while putting design on display to the wider University community.
 New trees and a structural canopy with subtly anthropomorphic steel members provide shade while also diminishing heat gain and contributing to passive cooling.
 A geothermal well system further lowers the building’s reliance on the energy grid.

-K. Norman Berry Associates, Associate Architect, Architect of Record
+K. Norman Berry Associates, architect of record

-Brown + Kubican, Structural Engineer
+Brown + Kubican, structural engineer

-PritchardPeck Lighting, Lighting Designer
+PritchardPeck Lighting, lighting designer

-Robert Pass & Associates, Quantity Surveyor
+Robert Pass & Associates, quantity surveyor

-Endris Engineering, Surveyor
+Endris Engineering, surveyor

 "The University of Kentucky offered a glimpse at the coming transformation of a defunct, 145,000-square-foot former tobacco warehouse into the modernized home for the university’s College of Design."